 Interestingly, the Cycladic museum in Athens will buy Cycladic Figurines from the art market, calling it “rescuing” – with view that the Cycladic figurines should stay in Greece (read Athens, not the Cycladic islands).
 An expensive business.

-There is also the upside: the fame and glitter of the artworld brings attention (and money) to these objects from a past society.
-Right now, for example, the Museum of Cycladic Art is running Picasso and Antiquity (until 20 October 2019).
-Line and Clay.
-Featuring Cycladic pieces, such as pots and vases, alongside the famous painter.
+There is also the upside: the fame and glitter of the art world bring attention (and money) to these objects from a past society.